 The vanilla cake in this mango upside down cake is moist, light and fluffy and pairs perfectly with buttery, caramelized fresh mango.
 This gluten-free upside down cake is a fun and delicious twist on classic pineapple upside down cake.

-This is a a one-layer cake that is baked with a butter and brown sugar (or coconut sugar) syrup and sliced fruit on the bottom.
+An upside-down cake is a one-layer cake that is baked with a butter and brown sugar (or coconut sugar) syrup and sliced fruit on the bottom of the pan.
 Once baked, the cake is flipped over, revealing a glossy, caramelized, sweet fruit top.
 Pineapple is the traditional fruit used in upside down cakes but mango takes it to another level.

 How to get an Upside Down Cake out of the Pan

 I know you may be concerned that removing the cake from the pan will be scary or difficult or disastrous.
 But fear not!
 It is way easier than you are thinking.
 First, the cake pan will be generously greased.
 Second, the syrup that is poured directly on the bottom of the pan contains plenty of butter.
 That will also help with easy removal.